 It especially comes in handy in 2 cases:

 - When your character is carrying both, semi and fully-auto weapons at the same time.
 While changing between primary and secondary classes, Rapid Fire can be quickly turned ON or OFF by double tapping on the Triangle button.

-- When looting in Battle Royal games the user is able to have Rapid Fire feature in the “awaiting mode”, allowing to quickly turn the feature ON when a semi-auto gun is picked up and switching back to “awaiting mode” if needed.
+- When looting in Battle Royal games the user is able to have the Rapid Fire feature in the “awaiting mode”, allowing to quickly turn the feature ON when a semi-auto gun is picked up and switch back to “awaiting mode” if needed.

 Turning the Mod ON & OFF

 To turn the Mod ON